serigra/Webpage_Quarto/README.md

 first need to identify the exact name of that element.
 These identifiers, known as [*CSS selectors*](https://www.w3schools.com/css/css_selectors.asp), can be found by inspecting the underlying HTML code (right click -> Inspect).

+### Chrome DevTools Device Mode

+A helpful tool for web development, especially when testing your website on smaller screens, is the [Chrome DevTools device mode](https://developer.chrome.com/docs/devtools/device-mode).

+To access it:
+	1. Click the three dots in the top-right corner of Chrome.
+	2. Navigate to More Tools → Developer Tools.
+	3. Click the icon that looks like two overlapping screens (this toggles the device toolbar).

+This mode lets you adjust the screen size and see how your webpage design responds to different dimensions.
+It’s a quick and convenient way to ensure your site is mobile-friendly and responsive.

 ### Vertical Spacing